KedarisettiSreeVamsi/gofr/docs/references/configs/page.md

 - Name: CMD_LOGS_FILE
 - Description: File to save the logs in case of a CMD application

+---

+- Name: CMD_DESCRIPTION
+- Description: Describes the usage of command interface

 {% endtable %}

 ## Datasource Configs